JHDEZ1108/crud-react-native-app/README.md

 This will open a web page where you can choose to run the app on an Android emulator, iOS simulator, or your physical device using the QR code.

+## Upcoming Features

+- **Real-time Notifications**: The app will soon incorporate real-time notifications for todos approaching their deadline, ensuring you never miss out on important tasks.

 ## Demo

 You can view a live demo of the app [here](#).